 Finding the one you love is a very joyous & life changing experience and yet, relationships can be challenging and require a lot of work!
-I believe there is hope for relationships if both people are open to some exploration & investigating about their individual love styles, their sexual & romantic blueprints, and learning new techniques to communicate and discovering new ways to bring fun & play back into the relationship.
+I believe there is hope for relationships if both people are open to some exploration about their individual love styles, their sexual & romantic blueprints, and learning healthy techniques to communicate in a new way so each person in the relationship feels truly heard.

 Let me ask you a few questions. . .